Sinethyah/Bookstore-Application/README.md

 Notes:
 1. The 'remove from database' works.
 You might not get a message that the book has been deleted.
 Just refresh the page and search for the book again.
 It will not appear.
 2. Whenever you have to input a month, make sure it is of this form: January, August instead of 1 or 8
+3. Before clicking on 'submit' an order, please make sure there are items in the cart and they are displayed by adding books.

+Bonus features:
+I have included the bonus features in the project report.
+Another bonus feature included: Items can be added and removed from cart.